SwedbankPay/developer.swedbankpay.com/pax-terminal/softpos.md

 ## Transactional Flow

-As illustrated below, the details from the transaction are sent to the backend.
-The backend processes the information and relays it to a payment processor or acquirer, which eventually communicates with the payer's card issuer.
+The details from the transaction are sent to the backend, which in turn processes the information and relays it to a payment processor or acquirer, which eventually communicates with the payer's card issuer.

 Besides processing payments, the backend also manages the terminals and continuously attempts to attest that the Pay SoftPos application, or the